The Best Foolproof White Sourdough Bread Recipe

 • Bowl scraper

-• Substitution: nothing – you’ll just have bits stuck to the sides of the bowl that makes clean-up a little more time-consuming, but it’s not essential
+• Substitution: nothing – you’ll just have bits stuck to the sides of the bowl, which makes clean-up a little more time-consuming, but it’s not essential

 • Bench scraper (dough scraper)

-• Substitution: Knife, but a knife won’t help you with the shaping process.
+• Substitution: Knife for dividing dough, but a knife won’t help you with the shaping process.
 I really like using the bench scraper to assist with the candy cane motion that helps tighten up the dough.

 • Substitution: razor blade or sharp knife